Waterford Brain Injury Lawyer

 - Being struck by an object

-- Skull fracture that allows a fragment of bone to enter the brain
+- Skull fracture allows a fragment of bone to enter the brain

 Brain injuries can range from mild, where the patient recovers in a few months with no ill effects, to severe, which can cause permanent cognitive changes.
 Medical treatment depends on the complexity of brain trauma and the complications that arise.
 They include:

 - Concussion: A concussion can be acquired without even being struck on the head.
 Any time the head moves forward or backward rapidly, it can result in a concussion.
-Symptoms of concussion usually disappear after three months, but some can last up to a year.
+Concussion symptoms usually disappear after three months, but some can last up to a year.

-- Hematoma: The result of a hematoma is pressure on the brain due to blood collected inside the skull.
-Accidents involving automobiles are common causes of hematomas.
-Life-threatening injuries such as these require immediate surgical intervention.
+- Hematoma: A hematoma results from pressure on the brain due to blood collected inside the skull.
+Accidents involving automobiles are common causes of hematomas, and life-threatening injuries require immediate surgical intervention.

-- Hemorrhage: Intracranial hemorrhage is an extremely dangerous medical condition that occurs when the area between the skull and brain tissue bleeds or as the brain itself bleeds.
+- Hemorrhage: Intracranial hemorrhage is a hazardous medical condition when the area between the skull and brain tissue or the brain bleeds.
 Permanent damage can result from this type of condition since bleeding prevents oxygen from reaching the brain.

 - Diffuse axonal injury: Disturbances of the nerve fibers in the brain are called diffuse axonal injuries.
-These are the most serious types of brain injuries.
-Coma and death are common outcomes.
+These are the most severe types of brain injuries, and Coma and death are expected outcomes.

 - Skull fracture: There are four types of skull fracture.
 A break in the bone, but no displacement, is called a primary fracture.
 The second type of fracture occurs when the broken skull bone has sunken in, and surgery may be required to repair it.
-The third type of fracture causes a tear in the brain's covering when it occurs near the bottom of the skull.
-An emergency operation is required in this case.
+The third type of the fracture causes a tear in the brain's covering near the skull's bottom.
+An emergency operation is needed in this case.
 The fourth type of fracture damages the brain by puncturing it.
 This type of injury often results in hemorrhage and requires immediate surgical intervention.

 Symptoms of a brain injury depend on its severity.
 However, symptoms may also be delayed as pressure or bleeding increases inside the skull.
-This is the reason any time a person suffers a head injury or is involved in an accident, he or she should consult a medical professional.
-Symptoms of a mild TBI such as a concussion can include:
+This is why any time a person suffers a head injury or is involved in an accident, he or she should consult a medical professional.
+Symptoms of a mild TBI, such as a concussion, can include:

 - There may or may not be a short loss of consciousness